DaRealMD/Brick_Breaker_Game/README.md

-- 👋 Hi, I’m @DaRealMD
+- Hi, I’m @DaRealMD
-- 👀 I’m interested in game development
+- I’m interested in game development
-- 🌱 I’m currently learning Java
+- I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- I'm an undergrad @ Brock University

 <!---
 DaRealMD/DaRealMD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.